seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 sudo python setup.py install
 ```

 #### Step 28.
-Have your SeleniumBase Jenkins jobs use your MySQL DB
+Have your SeleniumBase Jenkins jobs use your MySQL Instance

 * For the "Execute shell", use the following as your updated "Command":